Justin Fields Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Fields threw a touchdown pass in that contest against the Vikings.

-- The 272.1 yards per game the Vikings are allowing through the air makes them the NFL's 28th-ranked pass defense.
+- The Vikings have the NFL's 28th-ranked pass defense this season, allowing 272.1 yards per game through the air.

-- At 1.8 passing TDs conceded per game, the Vikings defense is ranked 24th in the NFL.
+- The Vikings have allowed 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances